shenzhou05/SRP-Chinese-Translation/HD-Contact-Shadows.md

-Screen space contact shadows can be enabled if a shadow casting directional light is present in the scene.
+Screen space contact shadows can be enabled if a shadow casting punctual light (Directional, Spot, Point) is present in the scene.
 Contact shadows are shadows ray-marched in screen space inside the depth buffer.
 The goal of contact shadows is to capture small details that cannot be seen in regular shadow mapping algorithm.
+Note: The "No cast shadow" option on renderers don't apply to contact shadow.

 Note that this feature is in early development and has not be extensively tested or optimized.